maflcko/b-c-gui-translations-review/reviews/pl.md

         <translation>zaznacz/odznacz wszytsko</translation>

 ERR
-The Polish translation has a typo: "wszytsko" should be "wszystko".
+Typo in the Polish word "wszytsko"; should be "wszystko".

 Correct translation:
 zaznacz/odznacz wszystko